 Required Application Materials Applicants should submit a cover letter, curriculum vitae, three letters of recommendation, three representative publications, and three statements: (1) research accomplishments and future plans, (2) teaching experience and approach, and (3) personal contributions to foster an environment of equity and inclusion for faculty, staff, and students from diverse backgrounds.
 Our Department embraces the values of open and reproducible science, and candidates are encouraged to address (in their statements and/or cover letter) how they have pursued and/or plan to pursue these goals in their work.

+Position Announcement The Department of Psychology at the University of Oregon seeks to fill a tenure-track faculty position in Cognitive Neuroscience or Cognitive Psychology, broadly defined.
 The appointment will be at the Assistant Professor level and will begin Fall 2018.
-The competitive candidate (Ph.D. required at the time of appointment) will have an active research program with expertise using one or more neuroscience methods and will be capable of outstanding research and teaching at the graduate and undergraduate levels.
-We are especially interested in candidates who will complement existing strengths within the Department of Psychology and will contribute to the collaborative, interdisciplinary, and growing community of researchers with interests in developmental cognitive neuroscience.
-We encourage applications from scholars who are historically from underrepresented populations, and/or who have experience working with students from diverse backgrounds.
+The successful candidate (Ph.D. required by the time of appointment) will have an outstanding research program and will be an effective teacher at the undergraduate and graduate levels.
+We are especially interested in candidates who will complement existing strengths within the Department of Psychology and will contribute to the collaborative, interdisciplinary, and growing community of Cognitive and Systems Neuroscience researchers.
+We encourage applications from scholars who are from populations historically underrepresented in the academy, and/or have experience working with students from diverse backgrounds.

-Department or Program Summary The Department of Psychology aims to cover the entire field of basic psychological and clinically relevant research.
-Department faculty group themselves into four major areas: Cognitive/Systems Neuroscience, Developmental/Neuroscience, Social-Personality, and Clinical.
+Department or Program Summary The primary goal of the Department of Psychology is to cover the entire field of basic psychological and clinically relevant research.
+Department faculty group themselves into four major areas: Cognitive/Systems Neuroscience, Developmental, Social-Personality, and Clinical.

-Our faculty strongly believes that innovation occurs where traditional areas meet.
-We pride ourselves on fluid area boundaries and cross-area collaborations.
+Most of our faculty strongly believe that innovation occurs where traditional areas meet.
+We pride ourselves on fluent area boundaries and cross-area collaborations.
 A large share of the collective research activity occurs in projects that involve multiple faculty within the department.
-Our faculty engage in productive research collaborations with faculty in other UO departments as well: Anthropology, Linguistics, Biology, Economics, Philosophy, and Physics.
+Our faculty engage in productive research collaborations with faculty in other UO departments as well: Anthropology, Architecture, Biology, Economics, Education, Philosophy, and Physics.

 In support of our efforts to recruit and retain a world-class faculty, the University of Oregon provides the requisite tools and resources to encourage and assist academic units in the hiring of qualified spouses or partners.
 Dual career opportunities assist the university in meeting multiple goals for the recruitment and retention of a highly-qualified faculty and administrative work force.

-Minimum Requirements A PhD in developmental psychology, cognitive neuroscience, or related field by the start of the appointment.
+Minimum Requirements A PhD in Cognitive Neuroscience or related field by the start of the appointment.

 Preferred Qualifications Competitive applicants will have an established research profile, peer-reviewed publications, external funding experience, and a proven record of teaching excellence.